adambard/learnxinyminutes-docs/mongodb.html.markdown

 // Queries are in the form of db.collectionName.find(<filter>)
 // Where <filter> is an object

-// Show everything in our database so far, limited to a maximum of 20 documents at a time
+// Show everything in our database so far, limited to a
+// maximum of 20 documents at a time
 // Press i to iterate this cursor to the next 20 documents db.engineers.find({})

 // We can pretty print the result of any find() query db.engineers.find({}).pretty()

-// MongoDB queries take in a JS object and search for documents that have matching key-value pairs
+// MongoDB queries take in a JS object and search for documents with matching
+// key-value pairs
-// Returns the first document that matches the query in the collection
+// Returns the first document matching query
 // NOTE: Order of insertion is not preserved in the database, output can vary db.engineers.findOne({ name: 'Foo Bar' })

-// Returns all documents with the matching key-value properties as a cursor (which can be converted to an array) db.engineers.find({ age: 25 })
+// Returns all documents with the matching key-value properties as a cursor
+// (which can be converted to an array) db.engineers.find({ age: 25 })

 // Type matters when it comes to queries